theoforger/mastermind/README.md

 # 🔮 Mastermind - A Second Brain for Spymasters

-Mastermind is a CLI tool designed to generate clue words for spymasters in the game of **Codenames**.
-It leverages language models of your choice and is written in Rust, because why not?
+Mastermind is a CLI tool designed to generate clue words for spymasters in the game of **Codenames**, leveraging large language models (LLMs) of your choice.

+Written in Rust, because why not?

 ![GitHub License](https://img.shields.io/github/license/theoforger/mastermind)